2653542753/geomagic/geomagic_touch/README.md

 - button_event (geomagic_touch/ButtonEvent): Buttons events (pressed, released).

 Subscribes:
-- force_command (geometry_msgs/WrenchStamped): Force feedback to be displayed on the device.
+- force_command (geometry_msgs/WrenchStamped): Force feedback to be displayed on
+  the device.

+Services:
+- set_force_output (geomagic_touch/SetForceOutput): Enable or disable the force
+  output of the device.

 This is based on the [original phantom_omni package](http://www.ros.org/wiki/phantom_omni).